Human Spaceflights

 The main objective of the mission was the planned replacement of the resident crew.
 Aleksandr Kaleri and Aleksandr Viktorenko formed the eleventh resident crew.
 It was the first space flight since the end of the USSR and Russia's first space flight.
 It was also the first joint space flight of Russia and Germany.

-The eleventh resident crew of the MIR space station undertook experiments on materials research, space technology, astrophysics and earth observation during its nearly five-month mission.
+The eleventh resident crew of the Mir space station undertook experiments on materials research, space technology, astrophysics and earth observation during its nearly five-month mission.
 They bred super pure gallium arsenide crystals with the new system GRANAT on board of the crystal module, observed the exact composition of the cabin air in a long-time experiment, and studied the influence of movements of the astronauts to microgravity.
 Furthermore, they carried out astronomical observations in the ultraviolet and X-ray range.
 As part of the research program EARTH recordings of North Africa, North and South America, the Pacific and Australia were taken with the camera KFA 1000.
 With the topographical three-channel camera KATE 140 they also made photographic images of parts of Russia, Kazakhstan and Ukraine.
 Related to geological activity in the south of Ukraine the multichannel spectrometer MKS 2M (19 channels in the wavelength range between 415 nm and 1030 nm) was used.
 Further research concerned the crystal growth, the erosion of different materials by atomic oxygen, the injury of living cells by cosmic rays, the crystallization of biological macromolecules and the influence of artificial gravity on the growth of plants.
 With the multispectral camera MKF 6MA high-resolution images of the surface of the earth were made.
 Thanks to these recordings statements about environmental pollution, the suspected deposits of certain minerals or crop forecasts are possible.

 Note

-Klaus-Dietrich Flade returned to Earth on March 25, 1992 at 08:52 UTC with Soyuz TM-13 spacecraft.
+Klaus-Dietrich Flade returned to Earth on March 25, 1992 at 08:51:02 UTC with Soyuz TM-13 spacecraft.

-Photos / Drawings
+Photos / Graphics

 ©

-Last update on November 06, 2012.
+Last update on March 17, 2022.